Why World Cancer Day matters

 Sadly, the greatest increase in cancer is projected to hit low- and middle-income countries, those least equipped to cope with the social and economic impact of the disease.

-There is an urgent need for action to raise awareness of the disease and to develop practical strategies to reduce the burden of cancer.
 World Cancer Day is the perfect opportunity to spread the word and create a global awareness of the disease in international media and global health and development programmes.

 Testimonial